scolecite/klepto/README.md

 Again I suggest you remap this shortcut to something better.

 #### Notes about Sketch Plugin Usage
-- You may use the context menu in *__/Plugins/Klepto__* instead of the hotkey.
+- You may use the __Plugins/Paste CSS Styles__ menu instead of the hotkey.

 ## Styles Available
-Klepto is capable of copying the following styles from CSS into Sketch:
+Ditto is capable of copying the following styles from CSS into Sketch:
 - `font-size`
 - `color`
 - `line-height`